-Sections: 2 U.S.C. §§ 432(g) and 434(a)(11)
+Sections: 52 U.S.C. § 30102(g)

 Recommendation: Congress should require electronic filing for all Senate candidates and their authorized committees (and for those persons and political committees filing designations, statements, reports or notifications pertaining only to Senate elections) if they have, or have reason to expect to have, aggregate contributions or expenditures in excess of the threshold amount determined by the Commission.